higgs-neurips-23/HiGGs/README.md

  - For conda simply run `conda env create -f higgs.yml`

 ### Model Training
-  - Model code is under `dgd/` and is based on DiGress from https://github.com/cvignac/DiGress
+  - Model code is under `dgd/` and is based on DiGress from Vignac et al., available at https://github.com/cvignac/DiGress
   - Config files are available for the SBM, Cora and Facebook graphs
   - Training for an individual hierarchy can be run as `python dgd/main.py dataset=dataset h=hierarchy`
   - Scripts for training all models are under scripts/train_X.sh